-- (a) Table 1 below describes which party typically fulfils the roles of Initiator, Recipients and Notified Parties for each Service Order, One Way Notification, CSDN and Meter Data communication. - (b) It is important to be aware that while this table provides guidance on these roles, it is the regulatory framework (National and jurisdictional) and bi-lateral agreements that will determine which parties participate in these transactions. - (c) Participants need to consider existing regulations to determine which parties are entitled to request, perform and have access to the service or data being requested. - (d) The use of Notified Parties is optional, the rationale for creating this transaction was to provide information to parties who were not performing the work, this allowed them some visibility as to what is happening at the site to enable them to provide information to a customer if they should make contact with them.
+- (a) Table 1 below describes which party typically fulfils the roles of Initiator and Recipients for each Service Order, CSDN and Meter Data communication. - (b) It is important to be aware that while this table provides guidance on these roles, it is the regulatory framework (National and jurisdictional) and bi-lateral agreements that will determine which parties participate in these transactions. - (c) Participants need to consider existing regulations to determine which parties are entitled to request, perform and have access to the service or data being requested. - (d) Not used in the NT Procedures.

-Кеу Description RB Retailer (This may be the Current FRMP in MSATS or may be a Prospective Retailer or a Local Retailer) DNSP Distributor (This will always be the current LNSP in MSATS) MP Meter Provider (This may be the Current MP in MSATS or a Prospective MP) MDP Meter Data Provider (This may be the Current MDP in MSATS or a Prospective MDP) MC Meter Coordinator (This may be the Current MC in MSATS or a Prospective MC) ENM Not used in the NT Procedures DRSP Not used in the NT Procedures х Not applicable

-Vic Not used in the NT Procedures
+Key Description RB Retailer (This may be the Current FRMP in MSATS or may be a Prospective Retailer or a Local Retailer) DNSP Distributor (This will always be the current LNSP in MSATS) MP Meter Provider (This may be the Current MP in MSATS or a Prospective MP) MDP Meter Data Provider (This may be the Current MDP in MSATS or a Prospective MDP) MC Meter Coordinator (This may be the Current MC in MSATS or a Prospective MC) ENM Not used in the NT Procedures DRSP Not used in the NT Procedures X Not applicable Vic Not used in the NT Procedures

-Table 1 B2B Transactions and Typical Participant combinations --------- ---
+Table 1 B2B Transactions and Typical Participant combinations

-B2B Transaction Sub Type Purpose Initiator/s Recipient Notified Procedure Туре Parties Service Orders Supply Service Works Allocate NMI The first step in a new connection process RB DNSP x Service Orders Supply Service Works Establish Permanent Supply Establish supply - Part of overall new connections process.
-RB DNSP MDP / MP / MC Service Orders Supply Service Works Establish Temporary Supply Establish supply - Part of overall new connections process.
-RB DNSP MDP / MP / MC Service Orders Supply Service Works Establish Temporary in Permanent Establish supply - Part of overall new connections process.
-RB DNSP MDP / MP / MC Service Orders Supply Service Works Supply Abolishment Abolish supply RB DNSP MDP / MP / MC Service Orders Supply Service Works Supply Alteration Alter the supply (eg upgrade service to multi- phase / move).
-RB DNSP MDP / MP / MC Service Orders Supply Service Works Tariff Change A request from a retailer to change a customer's network tariff RB DNSP x Service Orders Supply Service Works Temporary Isolation Temporary supply isolation to facilitate 3rd party metering works or other.
-RB DNSP MDP / MP / MC Service Orders Supply Service Works Temporary Isolation - Group Metering Temporary supply isolation where multiple NMI's are connected to one supply point.
-RB DNSP MDP / MP / MC Service Orders Metering Service Works Change Timeswitch Settings Not used in the NT Procedures Service Orders Metering Service Works Exchange Meter Swap an existing meter or meter installation to a new one RB or MC MP or DNSP DNSP / MDP Service Orders Metering Service Works Install Controlled Load Not used in the NT Procedures Service Orders Metering Service Works Install Meter Install one or more meters or metering installations RB or MC MP or DNSP DNSP / MDP / MC Service Orders Metering Service Works Move Meter Move the location of a meter RB or MC MP (or DNSP for Type 5/6) MDP / DNSP / MC
+B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Recipient Notified Parties Service Orders Supply Service Works Allocate NMI The first step in a new connection process t step in a new connection process RB DNSP - Service Orders Supply Service Works Establish Permanent Supply Establish supply - Part of overall new connections process.
+RB DNSP - Service Orders Supply Service Works Establish Temporary Supply Establish supply - Part of overall new connections process.
+RB DNSP - Service Orders Supply Service Works Establish Temporary in Permanent Establish supply - Part of overall new connections process.
+RB DNSP - Service Orders Supply Service Works Supply Abolishment Abolish supply RB DNSP - Service Orders Supply Service Works Supply Alteration Alter the supply (eg upgrade service to multiphase / move).
+RB DNSP - Service Orders Supply Service Works Tariff Change A request from a retailer to change a customer's network tariff RB DNSP - Service Orders Supply Service Works Temporary Isolation Temporary supply isolation to facilitate 3rd party metering works or other.
+RB DNSP - Service Orders Supply Service Works Temporary Isolation - Group Metering Temporary supply isolation where multiple NMI's are connected to one supply point.
+RB DNSP - Service Orders Metering Service Works Change Timeswitch Settings Not used in the NT Procedures Service Orders Metering Service Works Exchange Meter Swap an existing meter or meter installation to a new one ing meter or meter installation to a RB or MC MP - Service Orders Metering Service Works Install Controlled Load Not used in the NT Procedures Service Orders Metering Service Works Install Meter Install one or more meters or metering installations RB or MC MP - Service Orders Metering Service Works Move Meter Move the location of a meter RB or MC MP -